 “Passive place-making today is so relevant because we want folks to have those curious moments of coming down the sidewalk.” ~ Alli Henry

-For years, Alli Henry, now Director of Community Planning at Rosslyn BID, and I have been having conversations about place-making and community–building.
+For years, Alli Henry, now Director of Community Planning at Rosslyn BID (Business Improvement District), and I have been having conversations about place-making and community–building.
 The pandemic has put our theories to the test: How do we build a sense of belonging in a place when we can’t easily meet the neighbors?
 How does a place become “home” when many of the usual markers are missing?

 And how might curiosity help?